 Nagasawa Historical Exhibit – Russian River Valley Estate

-The exhibit is available for viewing during tasting room hours, when tasting is open in the main building.
+The exhibit is open during tasting room hours, when tasting is in the main winery building.
 Please phone in advance to ensure the exhibit will be open during your visit (707) 528-9463.

 Below is an excerpt of the story.

 Kanaye Nagasawa History translated in Japanese

 Hikosuke Isonaga, the son of a samurai of the Satsuma clan, left Japan in 1864 at the young age of 12 to study Western science in Scotland.
 During this time, he befriended Lady Oliphant and her son Lawrence, who were disciples of Thomas Lake Harris, a charismatic religious leader.
 These two disciples introduced Nagasawa to Harris.Harris had established a utopian community called The Brotherhood of the New Life on the shores of Lake Erie in the United States.

 Following Harris to New York, Nagasawa was one of the first eight Japanese to arrive in the America.
 He was accompanied by four fellow clan members who had left Japan to learn more about the West, even though contact with the West was expressly forbidden by the Japanese Emperor at the time.
 These five had been part of a group of fifteen Japanese young men who were smuggled out of their homes by the leader of their clan (the Satsuma clan was one of the major clans responsible for the modernization of Japan).
 In 1865, these young men left Kagoshima harbor in the dark of night, debarked in Hong Kong, cut their hair, bought western clothes, and changed their names.
 It was then that Hikosuke Isonaga, son of a wealthy Confucian scholar, stone carver, and astronomer, became for the rest of his life Kanaye Nagasawa.